MicrosoftDocs/architecture-center/docs/aws-professional/eks-to-aks/cost-management-content.md

 To address these challenges, AKS has integrated with MCM to provide detailed cost drill-downs at Kubernetes constructs like cluster and namespace.
 This integration enables cost analysis at the Azure Compute, Network, and Storage categories.

 The AKS cost analysis addon is built on [OpenCost](https://www.opencost.io/), an open-source project for usage data collection.
 It provides cost visibility by reconciling data with your Azure invoice.
-The post-processed data is directly visible in the MCM Cost Analysis portal.
+The post-processed data is directly visible in the Cost Management cost analysis portal.
 For more information, see [Azure Kubernetes Service cost analysis](/azure/aks/cost-analysis).

 ### Cost Definitions

-In the Kubernetes namespaces and assets views, you will see the following charges:
+In the Kubernetes namespaces and assets views, you will see the charges, such as:

 - **Idle charges:** Represents the cost of available resource capacity that wasn't used by any workloads.
 - **Service charges:** Represents the charges associated with services like Uptime SLA and Microsoft Defender for Containers.